nakuleshj/news-nlp-pipeline/README.md

 ## Architecture Flow (Step-by-Step)

 ![High-level Architecture](./assets/updated-news-pipeline.png)
-_Serverless data pipeline using AWS Lambda, EventBridge, and S3 event notifications to process news data through ingestion, NLP transformation, validation, and analytics via DuckDB and Streamlit._
+_Serverless data pipeline using AWS Lambda, EventBridge, and S3 event notifications to process news data through ingestion, NLP transformation, validation, and analytics via DuckDB and Streamlit.
+All infrastructure components are deployed via Terraform._

 1. **News Ingestion**
    EventBridge triggers a Lambda function twice daily to fetch news from NewsAPI, storing the raw JSON in an S3 `raw` bucket.